Hawkesbury-Nepean Waterkeeper Alliance

 • Hosting a number hands-on community citizen science training days on the River and community forums.

-• Receiving a few grant from Sydney Water and Western Sydney University to extend our on-ground work.
+• Receiving funding from Urban Rivers and Catchments Program (opens in a new window), Sydney Water and Western Sydney University Strategic Initiative Funds to extend our on-ground work.

 • Establishing a 'Friends of the Waterkeeper Alliance' network of likeminded water organisations.

-Hawkesbury-Nepean Regional Forum: Building a community voice for our region
+Hawkesbury-Nepean Regional Annual Forums: Building a community voice for our region

-Our group hosted a virtual forum, bringing together community participants, academics, and local and state government representatives in September 2020 to elevate concerned conversations about the Hawkesbury-Nepean River system and revitalise a local Waterkeepers Alliance.
+The HNWA hosted its first (virtual) forum, bringing together community participants, academics, and local and state government representatives in September 2020 to elevate concerned conversations about the Hawkesbury-Nepean River system and revitalise a local Waterkeepers Alliance.
 The forum, held on 25th September 2020, was attended by over 55 stakeholders and individuals from 23 industry bodies and seven community groups.
 Sharing their knowledge were Yara River Waterkeeper Andrew Kelly, CHEN coordinator and community advocate Sue Martin, and Western Sydney University’s Dr Ian Wright.
 Discussion groups were supported by University science student volunteers.

 • Seek funding opportunities.